 Also known by the fancy latin name Empoasca lybica or Empoasca vitis, this is a small green insect from the grasshopper family that some years causes stress to us in the vineyards during the final part of the harvest.

-The insect sucks the sap from the leaves of the vines and thus attacks the plants nervous system so the leaves dry out and curl.
+The insect sucks the sap from the leaves of the vines and leaves a bit of saliva that infects the plant just like a normal mosquito irritates our skin!
+It's saliva attacks the plants nervous system so the leaves turn red, dry out and curl.
 In worst case the plant stops generating energy and ripening its grapes.
-So, sometimes it's a matter of waiting long enough for the fruit to ripen sufficiently, but not long enough for the insect to shut down the plant totally.